"The movers and shakers of global health in one conference, the experience was extremely valuable!"

 As Director of Commissioned Corps Headquarters (CCHQ), Rear Admiral (RADM) Susan Orsega is responsible for directing all functions regarding personnel, administration, operations, readiness, deployment, and policy for the approximate 6,500 members of the U.S. Public Health Service Commissioned Corps.
 She is the principal advisor to the Surgeon General (SG) on activities and policies related to Commissioned Corps training, preparedness, activation, deployment, and total force fitness.

 RADM Orsega served as the Chief Nurse Officer of the USPHS from May 2016 to March 2019.
-In this role, she advised the Office of the Surgeon General and the U.S. Department of Health and Human Services (HHS) on the recruitment, assignment, deployment, retention, and career development of nurse professionals, and was responsible for provide leadership to 4,500 Commissioned Corps and civilian nurses.
+In this role, she advised the Office of the Surgeon General and the U.S. Department of Health and Human Services (HHS) on the recruitment, assignment, deployment, retention, and career development of nurse professionals, and was responsible for providing leadership to 4,500 Commissioned Corps and civilian nurses.

 Prior to joining the Office of the Surgeon General to lead CCHQ, RADM Susan Orsega was assigned to the National Institute of Allergy and Infectious Diseases (NIAID) of the National Institutes of Health (NIH).
 She was responsible for the operational management of international research that are U.S. Government to Government partnerships with South African and currently with Malian government involving 150 international nurses and researchers and 500 research participants.
 Since 2015, RADM Orsega played a fundamental role in the United States Government (USG) NIH Ebola and Emerging Infectious Disease response.
-In 2015, at the height of the Ebola, she was one of the US NIH team members on the ground for first human vaccine trial in Liberia and Ebola Z-Mapp trial in Sierra Leone.
+In 2015, at the height of the Ebola, she was one of the US NIH team members on the ground for the first human vaccine trial in Liberia and Ebola Z-Mapp trial in Sierra Leone.
 As part of the U.S. NIH collaboration with the Mali government, she was responsible for the NIAID operations of the University Clinical Research Center.
 Her emphasis was focused on building the infrastructure and leading the operations of the US NIH Ebola Vaccine Trial in Mali and Emerging Infectious Disease Trial focused on early detection of suspicious febrile cases in that country.

 In addition, RADM Orsega has a distinguished public health emergency and disaster care experience ranging from an elite medical team after 9/11 as well as 14 other national and international disaster/humanitarian USG missions serving in roles with progressive nursing and leadership responsibilities.
 She was selected as the only USPHS officer on the Advance Planning team, USS Pacific Peleliu Navy ship health diplomacy mission.